 Bailard pursues opportunities where we perceive a definable advantage.
 We build upon innovative approaches that seek to enhance returns and manage risks while helping meet our clients’ needs.
-As a values-driven firm, we are proud to foster an ESG mindset throughout our asset management services.
+As a values-driven firm, we are proud to foster this mindset throughout our asset management services.

 Our Approach

-At Bailard, we specialize in—and have built a long-term track record in—domestic and international equities, fixed income, private real estate, and dedicated ESG strategies.
+At Bailard, we specialize in—and have built a long-term track record in—domestic and international equities, fixed income, private real estate, and sustainable, responsible and impact investing strategies.
 Across our investment strategies we employ quantitative and qualitative elements to build portfolios we believe are best-suited to achieve our clients’ goals while reflecting their risk tolerance and values.

 Research-based Insight